DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2019-07-10-solucao-omni.md

 * Shared library for PINPad or proprietary library certified with the brands.
 * DUKPT encryption keys implemented for PIN.
 * Make your BDK available for installation on HSM Cielo.
 * For payment solutions that use an external Pinpad (Bluetooth or cable connection), the use of WKPAN encryption for data is required.
-Customers of this type of solution must be a PCI DSS certificate.
+Customers of this type of solution must be a PCI DSS and PA DSS certificate.

 Key Format required by Cielo: